openstack/oslo-specs/specs/epoxy/remove-eventlet-from-oslo-service.rst

-It would be also possible to entirely deprecate oslo.service and to point the available alternatives into the deprecation warnings, therefore, leaving the charge of the refactor to the customers.
+It would be also possible to entirely deprecate oslo.service and to point the available alternatives into the deprecation warnings, therefore, leaving the charge of the refactor to the consumers.

 The problem of this approach is that it would surely spring various approaches and so a diversity of solution.